Skip to main content

 Common Questions

-How much does a qualified intermediary charge for a 1031 exchange?
+How much does a qualified intermediary charge?

 For a standard delayed exchange, most qualified intermediaries charge a flat fee of roughly $750 to $1,500, which typically covers one relinquished and one replacement property.
 Additional properties usually add $200–$400 each.
 QIs may also earn interest on exchange funds they hold, which is part of their compensation model.